Making Ends Meet in California

 You love your job, and you like the people you work with, but you’re not sure how much longer you’re going to be able to keep working there.
 It seems like you’re getting paid less with each paycheck, despite giving 40 hours (or more) of your life to your boss every week.
 Is everyone in California experiencing this kind of disappointment, or could there be some other explanation for your dwindling earnings?

-Common Forms of Employer Wage Theft
+Common Forms of Employer Wage Theft (ways that you're not getting all of your wages)

 In many cases, employer wage theft is responsible for the reduction in the fair pay a worker has been promised.
 Employers may cheat workers out of dollars per day, which amounts to major monetary losses as workers provide years of faithful service to their employers.